ykjit/yk/docs/src/dev/debugging.md

 Run these tools with no arguments for help on how to use them.

+Note that because these tools don't run tests under `lang_tester`, environment variables usually set by `env-var` in the test file will not be applied.
+If need be, you can set them manually, e.g. `YKD_SERAIALISE_COMPILATION=1 ./bin/rr_c_test ...`.

 ### GDB plugin

 Yk comes with a GDB plugin that allows the debugger to show higher-level